loudcapital/LoudCapital/content/blog/the-future-of-user-generated-content-is-owned.md

-description = " In order for brands to monetize UGC in the future, and use their UGC in a meaningful way, it can't be earned, it must be owned." img = "https://cdn-images-1.medium.com/max/2000/1*M7Aq_DpDtKYIiJB62XuAdw.jpeg" link = "https://medium.com/p/1d1a4e66fb9e/edit" title = "The Future of User-Generated Content Is Owned"
+description = " In order for brands to monetize UGC in the future, and use their UGC in a meaningful way, it can't be earned, it must be owned." img = "https://cdn-images-1.medium.com/max/2000/1*M7Aq_DpDtKYIiJB62XuAdw.jpeg" link = "https://medium.com/p/1d1a4e66fb9e/edit" title = "The Future of #UGC Is Owned"

 +++
 The Future of UGC is Owned